What To See in Baltimore & The Islands of West Cork

 The Sacking Of Baltimore

 Make your way to Baltimore.
-Baltimore is a small sea town with a strange place in Irish history.
+Baltimore is a small sailing town with a strange place in Irish history.
 The Sack of Baltimore took place in 1631 when the town was raided by pirates and the captured Irish were brought to Algeria in North Africa as slaves.
 The numbers captured were between 100 and 200, but they say only 3 ever returned to Ireland.
 So if you ever find yourself in Algiers and see a red headed kid running around, you know where they came from.

-Coincidentally, you are in Baltimore today to get on a boat, but voluntarily not at cutlass point.
-There's three island & a lighthouse close to Baltimore that you can catch boats to.
+There's three islands & a lighthouse close to Baltimore that you can catch boats to.
 The hard part is picking which one to go to.
 Each is very unique and different.

 Sherkin Island